Cohomology of the Bruhat-Tits strata in the unramified unitary Rapoport-Zink space of signature $(1,n-1)$: Irreducible unipotent representations of the finite unitary group

 Here, $\mathrm{Rep}(G)$ is the category of complex representations of $G$, and similarily for $\mathrm{Rep}(L)$.
-In other words, the Harish-Chandra induction of $\sigma$ is the succession of inflating $\sigma$ to a representation of $P$ by letting $U$ acts trivially, then applying classical induction for finite groups to $G$.
-The Harish-Chandra restriction of $\rho$ is the process of taking the $U$-fixed points of $\rho$, and looking at it as a representation of $L$.
 These two functors are adjoint, and up to isomorphism they do not depend on the choice of the parabolic subgroup $P$ containing the Levi complement $L$.
-For this reason, we will denote the functors $R^G_L$ and $^*R^G_L$ instead.\\ An irreducible representation of $G$ is called \textbf{cuspidal} if its Harish-Chandra restriction to any proper Levi complement is zero.
+For this reason, we will denote the functors $\mathrm R^G_L$ and ${}^*\mathrm R^G_L$ instead.\\ An irreducible representation of $G$ is called \textbf{cuspidal} if its Harish-Chandra restriction to any proper Levi complement is zero.
 We consider pairs $(L,X)$ where $L$ is a Levi complement of $G$ and $X$ is an irreducible representation of $L$.
 We define an order on the set of such pairs by setting $(L,X) \leq (M,Y)$ if $L\subset M$ and if $X$ occurs in the Harish-Chandra restriction of $Y$ to $L$.
 A pair is said to be \textbf{cuspidal} if it is minimal with respect to this order, in which case $X$ is a cuspidal representation of $L$.
 If $(L,X)$ is a cuspidal pair, we will denote by $[L,X]$ its conjugacy class under $G$.\\ Given a cuspidal pair $(L,X)$ of $G$, its associated \textbf{Harish-Chandra series} $\mathcal E(G,(L,X))$ is defined as the set of isomorphism classes of irreducible constituents in the induction of $X$ to $G$.
 Each series is non empty.
 Two of them are either disjoint or equal, the latter occuring if and only if the two cuspidal pairs are conjugates in $G$.
 Thus, the series are indexed by the conjugacy classes of cuspidal pairs $[L,X]$.
 Moreover, the isomorphism class of any irreducible representation of $G$ belongs to some Harish-Chandra series.
 Thus, Harish-Chandra series form a partition of the set of isomorphism classes of irreducible representations of $G$.
 If $\rho$ is an irreducible representation of $G$, the conjugacy class $[L,X]$ corresponding to the series to which $\rho$ belongs is called the \textbf{cuspidal support} of $\rho$.
-If $T$ denotes a maximal torus in $G$ (that is, $T = \mathbf T^F$ where $\mathbf T$ is a maximal $F$-stable torus of $\mathbf G$), then the series $\mathcal E(G,(T,1))$ is called the \textbf{unipotent principal series} of $G$.
+If $T$ denotes a maximal torus in $G$, then the series $\mathcal E(G,(T,1))$ is called the \textbf{unipotent principal series} of $G$.